AdobeDocs/experience-manager-cloud-service.en/help/assets/product-overview.md

 ## Prerequisites {#prerequisites-content-hub}

-Greg to share this on how to mention Assets CS June release here
+Experience Manager as a Cloud Service June release

 ## How to access Content Hub? {#access-content-hub}